Links

 Package manager

-A set of tools that automates and manages packages of bundled files, and are usually specific to a language.
+A set of tools that automate and manage packages of bundled files, and are usually specific to a language.
 For example, npm.

 Package registry